dlogic-lbs/symfony-nginx-mysql-docker/README.md

 -> 2 PHP 8.1 containers
 -> 1 MySQL 8 container

-This repository shows a simple implementation of Symfony microservices within Docker.
+This repository shows a simple implementation of Symfony microservices (via a simple API) within Docker.

 ## What could be added ?
 .. but wasn't due to shortness of time: